2025 Benefits Plan

 Congregational pastoral leaders scheduled to work 20 hours or more weekly, including PC(USA) ministers and commissioned pastors, may be offered this package by their employer.

-Ministers not enrolled in the Congregational Pastors Package who work 20 or more hours weekly would be able to select from the Medical Plan options their employer offers.
+Ministers not enrolled in the Congregational Pastors Package who work 20 or more hours weekly can select from the Medical Plan options their employer offers.

 Would a minister or commissioned pastor who works for a congregation and a mid council or validated ministry be eligible to participate in the Congregational Pastors Package?